-Netflix movies can be hit-or-miss, but there are enough great titles for a good marathon.
+Netflix originals can be hit-or-miss, but there are more than enough great titles for a good movie marathon.

 Netflix’s first original film was Beasts of No Nation, released back in 2015.
-Since then, the platform has expanded its catalogue extensively – so much so that subscribers on the lookout for a Netflix original flick can now pick between plenty of titles from all genres, depending on mood.
+Since then, the platform has expanded its catalogue extensively – so much so that subscribers on the lookout for a Netflix original flick can now pick from plenty of titles spanning a number of genres, depending on mood.

 Netflix likes to experiment, so it invests in different types of content to figure out what works best.
 As a result, the service offers some truly awful movies (The Do-Over), a bunch of so-bad-they’re-good movies (A Christmas Prince) and, finally, genuinely good films more than worthy of your attention.
 The only downside?
 It can be hard to figure out which title fits into which category.
-To help you out, we’ve gathered a few amazing titles you should immediately add to your watch list.
-Here are some of the best original movies Netflix has to offer.
+To help you out, we’ve gathered some of the best original movies Netflix has to offer.

 The best movies on Netflix Canada